gregarious/lilypad-pace/DEPLOY.md

 2. Install the required third party packages in the virtual env:

-        . ../venv/bin/activate
+        . venv/bin/activate
         pip install -r requirements/production_kettle.txt

+3. Create a new wsgi file and set the secret values.
+First copy the basic wsgi file:

+        cp lilypad-pace/server/lilypad_server/wsgi.py lilypad-pace/server/lilypad_server/wsgi_kettle.py

+    Then open up the new file in an editor and add the deployment-specific values described in the comments (`DJANGO_SETTINGS_MODULE`, `SECRET_KEY`, and `DATABASE_URL`).

+    This file is not part of the repository because it will contain secret values.

-3. Create a virtual host entry for Apache with the following configuration settings. *Be sure to replace all of the tags in double square brackets (e.g. `[[SITE-ROOT]]`).*
+4. Create a virtual host entry for Apache with the following configuration settings. *Be sure to replace all of the [[SITE-ROOT]] tags with the root of the site directory.*

         ## Basic vhost/wsgi config ##